Plagued by redness in your skin? Here’s how to calm rosacea naturally – with tips from one of London’s leading skincare experts

 With over 15 years experience and celebrities visiting her clinic, Lisa Franklin has become to the go-to skincare expert and facialist for the British elite.
 Her relentless attention to detail, professionalism and knowledge combine to provide a luxuriously pampering and technical approach, treating her clients as unique individuals, rather than generic skin types.

 Being in the business for so long, Lisa has seen a slight increase in sensitive skin and rosacea, and has taken great care to research all kinds of skin problems in detail.

-Here in this Q&A, she shares her knowledge of these common skin problems with Eluxe, and tells us how to calm rosacea naturally.
+Here in this Q&A, she shares her knowledge of these common skin problems with Eluxe, and shares some great tips on how to calm rosacea naturally.